Michael Jeter

-Waterworld, Air Bud, Mouse Hunt, Patch Adams, The Green Mile, Jurassic Park III, Welcome to Collinwood, Open Range, and The Polar Express.
+Michael Jeter (/ˈdʒiːtər/; August 26, 1952 – March 30, 2003) was an American actor.
+Known for his career on stage and screen, Jeter played diverse characters.
+He won a Tony Award and a Primetime Emmy Award.
+He portrayed Herman Stiles on the sitcom Evening Shade from 1990 until 1994.

+Jeter was born in Lawrenceburg, Tennessee.
+He studied at Memphis State University and later pursued a career in acting.
+He made his Broadway debut acting in the musical Once in a Lifetime (1979), followed by G. R. Point.
+For his role as Otto Kringelein in the musical Grand Hotel (1989) he received a Tony Award for Best Featured Actor in a Musical.
+Jeter also portrayed Giuseppe Zangara in the musical Assassins (1989).

+Jeter gained fame for his roles in The Fisher King (1991) and The Green Mile (1999).
+His other notable film roles include in Zelig (1983), Miller's Crossing (1990), Sister Act 2: Back in the Habit (1993), Air Bud (1997), Mouse Hunt (1997), Patch Adams (1998), Jurassic Park III (2001), Open Range (2003), and The Polar Express (2004).
+He also appeared on Sesame Street's Elmo's World as the other Mister Noodle from 2000 to 2003.

-Early life
+Early life and education

-Jeter was born Robert Michael Jeter in Lawrenceburg, Tennessee on August 26, 1952.
-His mother, Virginia (née Raines; May 6, 1927 – May 21, 2019), was a housewife.
-His father, William Claud Jeter (March 10, 1922 – March 1, 2010), was a dentist.
+Jeter was born in Lawrenceburg, Tennessee on August 26, 1952.
+His mother, Virginia (née Raines), was a housewife.
+His father, William Claud Jeter, was a dentist.
 Jeter had one brother, William, and four sisters, Virginia, Amanda, Emily, and Lori.
 Jeter was a student at Memphis State University (now the University of Memphis) when his interests changed from medicine to acting.
-He performed in several plays and musicals at the Circuit Theatre and its sister theatre, the Playhouse on the Square, in midtown Memphis.
+He performed in several plays and musicals at the Circuit Theatre and its partner theatre, the Playhouse on the Square, in midtown Memphis.
 He left Memphis to further pursue his stage career in Baltimore, Maryland.